News - 14th May 2025

 Year 10

-This year in Year 10 we have we have two higher attaining group in each population (P and Q) and 3 mixed middle groups.
-Within each mixed group there will be some high attaining students and some students who will need specific support from the teacher.
+This year in Year 10 we have we have one higher attaining group and 4 mixed groups in each population (P and Q).
+Within each mixed group there will be several high attaining students and some students who will need specific support from the teacher.
 There is one smaller provision in the Q population, which is an alternative English pathway, specifically designed to support a small number of students who have identified literacy needs.

 Year 11

-This year in Year 11 we have we have two higher attaining group in each population (P and Q) and 2 mixed middle groups and one slightly smaller group for students who find aspects of English difficult.
-Within each mixed group there will be some high attaining students and some students who will need specific support from the teacher.
-There is one further smaller provision in the Q population, specifically designed to support students who have identified literacy needs.
+This year in Year 11 we have we have two higher attaining group (P and Q) and 3 mixed groups in each population.
+Within each mixed group there will be several high attaining students and some students who will need specific support from the teacher.
+There is one smaller provision in the Q population, which is an alternative English pathway, specifically designed to support a small number of students who have identified literacy needs.

 HOME LEARNING IN ENGLISH